 Each water well & filter costs $300 and provides a family and its immediate neighbors with easily accessible hand pumped clean water.
 On an average, 1 water well supplies 11 people.
-Without it, these/ change to: Prior to installing water wells, village families, mostly women and children, would have to collect dirty water from stagnant pools or contaminated streams.
+Prior to installing water wells, village families, mostly women and children, would have to collect dirty water from stagnant pools or contaminated streams.
 It takes one day each to dig a well and then pour the concrete.
 Digging the well employs three people.
 The drills we use are handheld to make is easier and more accessible.
 Each well has a signboard and this employs yet another person.
-The villagers are taught how to take care of their well.
+The villagers are taught how to maintain their well.

 We provide ceramic water filters to purify the water, so fuel for boiling can be conserved.